farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 Column Name | Data Type | Description
 -- | -- | --
 id | `bigint` | Generic identifier specific to this DB (a.k.a. [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key))
-created_at | `timestamp without time zone` | When the row was first created in this DB (not the same as the message timestamp!) updated_at | `timestamp without time zone` | When the row was last updated. deleted_at | `timestamp without time zone` | When the message was deleted by the hub (e.g. in response to a `CastRemove` message, etc.) pruned_at | `timestamp without time zone` | When the message was pruned by the hub. revoked_at | `timestamp without time zone` | When the message was revoked by the hub due to revocation of the signer that signed the message. timestamp | `timestamp without time zone` | Message timestamp in UTC. fid | `bigint` | FID of the user that signed the message. message_type | `smallint` | Message type. hash | `bytea` | Message hash.
+created_at | `timestamp with time zone` | When the row was first created in this DB (not the same as the message timestamp!) updated_at | `timestamp with time zone` | When the row was last updated. deleted_at | `timestamp with time zone` | When the message was deleted by the hub (e.g. in response to a `CastRemove` message, etc.) pruned_at | `timestamp with time zone` | When the message was pruned by the hub. revoked_at | `timestamp with time zone` | When the message was revoked by the hub due to revocation of the signer that signed the message. timestamp | `timestamp with time zone` | Message timestamp in UTC. fid | `bigint` | FID of the user that signed the message. message_type | `smallint` | Message type. hash | `bytea` | Message hash.